reahl/reahl/reahl-doc/doc/component/pyproject.toml.rst

-If the current version of your component has a |Migration|, then it should also be included in the versions listed, but only its migrations should then be specified, no "install_requires":
+If the current version of your component has a |Migration|, then it should also be included in the versions listed, but only its migrations should then be specified, no "dependencies":

 .. code-block:: ini